Capel St Mary: Recreation

 There is a Scout troop based in the village, with its own HQ and close to 100 members in January 2013.

 Education

 The village has a primary school.
 Most pupils then go to East Bergholt High School, or to selective or private secondary schools in nearby Ipswich or Colchester.

 Religious sites

-The village is in the Anglican parish of Capel St. Mary with Little Wenham and Great Wenham.
+The village is in the Anglican parish of Capel St Mary with Little Wenham and Great Wenham.
 Construction of the parish church of St Mary, Virgin and Mother, began in the early 13th century, but most of it dates from the 15th century.
 However, the churchyard was found to contain Roman cremation urns, when digging took place for a northern extension in the late 1990s.

 The village has a Methodist church and a Community church.
+The three churches are active and work closely together.
 Roman Catholic services were also being conducted in St Mary's, but declining numbers of priests meant this ceased to be feasible.
 The nearest Catholic services are in Ipswich and Brantham.

-The three churches are active and work closely together.